The Complete Guide to Driving in Vanuatu

 That being said, there are no mechanics outside of the Port Vila and Luganville areas, so it's important to check your rental vehicle (and get the phone number of the rental company) before you head out.

-We detail the car rental companies with the newest vehicles in the 10 Best Car Rentals in Vanuatu LINK#T007.
+We detail the car rental companies with the newest vehicles in the 10 Best Car Rentals in Vanuatu.

 There is a reasonable selection of cars to choose from in Vanuatu, most rental companies favouring SUVs and pickup trucks.
-You'll soon realise that people love their sturdy vehicles when you hit the roads here!
-Some rental companies also have compact cars.
+Popular models include Toyota Hilux double cabins, Mazda CX-5 SUVs, and Toyota RAS vehicles.
+You'll soon realise that sturdy vehicles are essential when you hit the roads here!
+Some rental companies also have compact cars, but these tend to be better for inner-city driving.

 Most vehicles have automatic transmission, whilst a few may be manual, especially utes/pick-up trucks and minivans.